-The reports would be prepared and provided to DEP on an annual basis with a target delivery date of April of each year.
-The report may be delayed by the Federal Water Year Appendix A report timing.
-The reporting period would be the federal water year for Appendix A and S356 compliance assessments.
+The Settlement Agreement, Non-ECP or EFA reports would be prepared and provided to FDEP by SFWMD on an annual basis with a target delivery date of April of each year.
+The S-356 reporting is currently intended to be separately reported in January 2017 for the previous water year (WY 2016) during the testing period.
+The S-356 will be included into the annual Settlement Agreement report in the future.
+The reporting period would be the federal water year for Appendix A and S-356 compliance assessments.
 Data for the October through December period may be included in the non-regulatory data analysis if this information is available and it makes sense to include it because of ongoing pumping through the end of the wet season.
 Report preparation will require support and assistance from cooperating agencies such as ENP.
 The report outline shown below is a first cut draft that incorporates most of the data collected in the monitoring plan.
 A more detailed analysis and reporting plan will be developed during data acquisition over the first year of monitoring.
 Ecological reporting may be incorporated into this report or be reported separately.
 The reporting associated with the C-111 SC project area is discussed in Annex 1.